How Much Does a New Driveway Cost in the UK?

 Q: How often do you need to clean your driveway?

-A: The amount of driveway maintenance required will depend on the type of driveway you have; however, you should try to clean your driveway as often as possible.
+A: The amount of driveway maintenance required will depend on the type of driveway you have.
+However, you should try to clean your driveway as often as possible to remove leaves, dirt and general debris, as this will help prevent staining and other potential damage.

 Q: When should a driveway be sealed?